pudly/schmopera-hugo/content/articles/dead-man-walking.md

 We witness a woman simultaneously in denial and horrified by the crime her son is convicted of, yet who nonetheless pours out her love for her eldest son and implores an appeals panel on his behalf.
 Graham's performance is gut-wrenchingly sincere and she's as vocally resplendent as ever, even when her voice seems on the verge of breaking with emotion.

-Whitney Morrison, a recent alumna of the Patrick G. and Shirley W. Ryan Opera Center, made an impactful professional debut with the company in the role of Sister Rose.
+Whitney Morrison, a recent alumna of The Patrick G. and Shirley W. Ryan Opera Center, made an impactful professional debut with the company in the role of Sister Rose.
 Her big, gleaming voice was simply a joy to hear, especially in her Act II scene with Sister Helen.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1572923633/media/2019/11/LOCDeadManWalking4430_flplf1.jpg){{% /md %}}